MicrosoftLearning/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/01-prepare-data-with-power-query-in-power-bi-desktop.md

 	![Picture 7](Linked_image_Files/01-prepare-data-with-power-query-in-power-bi-desktop_image9.png)

-    While having these two options enabled can be helpful when developing a data model, you disabled them earlier to support the lab experience.
+    While these two options can be helpful when developing a data model, they have been disabled to support the lab experience.
 When you create relationships in the **Load Data in Power BI Desktop** lab, you’ll learn why you are adding each one.

 1. Click **OK**.